Free online courses, activities and resources for children in lockdown

-Head to Facebook too, where a brilliant page: Family Lockdown Tips and Ideas is amassing thousands of followers each day.
+Head to Facebook too, where a brilliant page: Family Lockdown Tips and Ideas has amassed thousands of followers.

 For children who don’t have access to WiFi or technology at home, most schools have laptops pre-loaded with resources for those in need.

 Please join our mailing list to receive this & more in you inbox.